mendix/docs/content/appstore/app-services/email-service.md

 * Send attachment(s) with a message

 ### 1.3 Limitations
-The email service has following limitations:

 *  The number of recipients (To + CC + BCC) cannot exceed 50
 *  The cumulative size of the attachment(s) cannot exceed 10 MB
 *  Certain files, for example, executables, scripts, and macros, are not supported as attachments.
 For an exhaustive list of unsupported file types, see [Unsupported File Types](#unsupported-file-types)

 ### 1.4 Prerequisites
-This app service can only be used with Studio Pro 8 versions starting with [8.18.5](/releasenotes/studio-pro/8.18#8185).
+This app service can only be used with Studio Pro 9 versions starting with [9.4](/releasenotes/studio-pro/9.4).

 ## 2 Installation